DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

             - disadvanages:
                 - extremely costly, likely doubling an org’s budget for hardware, software and services, and requires the use of additional employees to maintain the site
                 - has (by definition) copies of all production data, and therefore increases your attack surface
+                - A site with dedicated storage and real-time data replication, often with shared equipment that allows restoration of service in a very short time
         - **Mobile sites**: non-mainstream alternatives to traditional recovery sites; usually configured as cold or warm sites, if your DR plan depends on a workgroup recovery strategy, mobile sites are an excellent way to implement that approach
         - Cloud computing: many orgs now turn to cloud computing as their preferred disaster recovery option
             - some companies that maintain their own datacenters may choose to use these IaaS options as backup service providers